-Stephen Galdi is a PhD Student in the department of civil and environmental engineering at Stanford.
-His research focuses on energy and resource recovery from wastewater via the Staged Anaerobic Fluidized Membrane Bioreactor (SAF-MBR) pilot at the Codiga Resource Recovery Center on Stanford's campus.
-By using novel combinations of sensors and treatment processes, he and his colleagues work to transform today's waste into safe and sustainable resources for the future.
+Stephen Galdi is a Ph.D. candidate in the department of civil and environmental engineering at Stanford.
+His research focuses on energy recovery and water recycling via the Staged Anaerobic Fluidized Membrane Bioreactor (SAF-MBR) pilot at the Codiga Resource Recovery Center on Stanford's campus.
+He and his colleagues work to transform today's wastewater into safe and sustainable resources for the future.
 The National Science Foundation Engineering Research Center (ERC) for Reinventing the Nation's Urban Water Infrastructure (ReNUWIt) and its industry partners support the project both financially and as collaborators.

 Stephen was born and raised in Staten Island, NY, where he grew interested in engineering and the environment by seeing the stark contrast of the built environment of New York City and its sprawling public parks.
-He obtained his bachelor's degree in environmental engineering from Cornell University, and has interned with the City of New York Department of Design and Construction's Bureau of Environmental and Geotechnical Services as well as MWH Global-Stantec's water infrastructure group.
+He obtained his bachelor's degree in environmental engineering from Cornell University, and has interned with the City of New York department of design and construction's bureau of environmental and geotechnical services as well as MWH Global-Stantec's water infrastructure group.
 As he explores careers in industry and public policy, he has become an active member of the Stanford science policy group and is assisting in organizing their first Hill day visits with United States Legislators.